manimino/ducks/.github/workflows.md

 A workflow that runs on the creation of releases to upload the package to pypi

-### repo-manager.yml

-Works with .github/settings.yml and the [repo-manager Github Action](https://github.com/marketplace/actions/yaml-repo-manager) to configure settings for the repo.

-Runs as a cron everyday at 00:02 and on demand with workflow dispatch.

 ### Required Secrets

 * THIS_PAT - a personal access token that has access to create releases on this repo and edit the repo's settings.
 Used with release-please and repo-manager